 CROs are required to use SARAnet (or the current accepted project management website or software) to document community-based projects.

+Original: CROs are required to use SARAnet to document community-based projects.
+In addition to using SARAnet, CROs should track other activities undertaken, such as crowd management, calls for service, and Neighborhood Council priorities solved without law enforcement intervention.

 CROs should disseminate information on community projects and priorities to involved or required Department staff.